eltoncezar/Spofy/README.md

 # UPDATE
-Currently I'm working on a complete rewrite of Spofy, using dotnet core and Avalonia as UI, so I hope we can get multi plataform.
+~Currently I'm working on a complete rewrite of Spofy, using dotnet core and Avalonia as UI, so I hope we can get multi plataform.
 But since this is a side project, don't expect anything soon.
-Also, any help will be appreciated.
+Also, any help will be appreciated.~

+I will not update this repository anymore, mostly because I don't have the time, but also because I recently come across this amazing projecto: [Audio Band](https://github.com/dsafa/audio-band).
+It's EXACTLY what I wanted to do with Spofy, but couldn't.
+So if you liked Spofy I strong suggest you to try this.
+I will also try and contribute to the project, when I can.
+Thanks guys, this was an amazing experience.

 # Spofy
 Spofy is a WPF-Based Spotify mini player and notifier for Windows.